Modern slavery and human trafficking

 Effective monitoring

-We will monitor the effectiveness of this Policy Statement within our supply chain as we work towards ensuring we have complied fully with:
+We monitor the effectiveness of this Policy Statement within our supply chain as we work towards ensuring we have complied fully with:

 - all applicable new contracts having contractual provisions relating to the prevention of modern slavery

-This statement applies to Doncasters Group, which includes the following UK companies:
+This statement applies to Doncasters Group.

 Review and responsibility